 What is an STL file?
 What does .STL stand for?
 What’s the STL format good for?
 We explain the STL file format for 3D printing in simple terms.

 Here’s a primer on what they are and how they work, the advantages and disadvantages of their use, plus alternative file formats to consider.
-In this article, we’re talking about the CAD / 3D printing file format, not about the Standard Template Library file format used in C++.
+In this article, we’re talking about the CAD/3D printing file format, not about the STL file format used in C++.

 Did we leave any questions unanswered?
 Let us know in the comments, and we’ll address your queries in a future update.

 1. What is an STL File?

 In a nutshell, an STL file contains data describing the layout of a three-dimensional object.
 These files are usually generated by a computer-aided design (CAD) program. “.STL” is the file extension of the STL file format.

 The STL file format is the most commonly used file format for 3D printing.
 When used in conjunction with a 3D slicer, it allows a computer to communicate with 3D printer hardware.